EXPEL BLOG

 That’s not Santa—that’s the Grinch! (aka CEO impersonation)

-The TL;DR for this one: unless it’s a regular part of your job, it’s probably safe to assume your bosses wouldn’t ask you to do their holiday shopping.
+The TL;DR for this one: unless it’s a regular part of your job, it’s probably safe to assume your bosses won’t ask you to do their holiday shopping.

-We see a number of campaigns in our SOC every year where Grinches dress up like Santa and try to rope employees into helping them steal all the gifts (or gift cards, in this case).
+We see many campaigns in our SOC every year where Grinches dress up like Santa and try to rope employees into helping them steal all the gifts (or gift cards, in this case).

 For example, in the email below, our Grinch created an email address imitating that of the company’s CEO and targeted a company employee, asking to speak offline about a “personal errand.”